lukasmasuch/streamlit-pydantic/README.md

 rye sync
 ```

-To run linting and type checks, run:
+To run linting and type checks:

 ```bash
 rye run checks
 ```

-And to format the code, run:
+And to format the code:

 ```bash
 rye run format